Home

 - April 2009: Updates

 - Added GPXX download option for Garmin 705 users.
 This uses the Garmin proprietary GPXX extensions to allow you to use SatNav type navigation without the 100 waypoint limit.
-See help here.
+Update - feedback from users is that there is no difference between using a GPX track and a GPXX route on a 705.
+Please let me know if you think differently.

 - Jan 2009: Updates